aprokopenko/justcustomfields/readme.txt

 Stable tag: trunk
 License: GNU General Public License v2

-This plugin add custom fields for standard and custom post types in WordPress.
+This plugin adds custom fields for standard and custom post types in WordPress.

 == Description ==

-This plugin add custom fields for standard and custom post types in WordPress.
-After installation you will see simple settings page which is self-explanatory to use.
+This plugin adds custom fields for standard and custom post types in WordPress.
+After the installation you will see simple settings page which is self-explanatory to use.

-For now plugin support such field types:
+For now the plugin supports the following field types:

 * Input text
 * Select Box